 Debugging is about finding and resolving defects that prevent the intended application behavior.
 Where crucial is to find the code causing the problem.
 What do we usually do when encountering a bug?
 Let’s say, we have a form that is assumed to run validation on submit event, but it doesn’t.
 First of all we have a number of assumption to validate.
 For example, if the reference to the form element is valid; if the event and method name spelled correctly during registering a listener; if the object context is not lost in the body of the listener, and so on.

 Some bugs can be discovered automatically like by validating input and output on entry and exit points of methods (Design by Contract https://en.wikipedia.org/wiki/Design_by_contract).
 But other bugs we have to spot manually and here can be two options.
-Going from the point where the code is surely correct step by step to the problem point (Bottom-Up debugging).
-Or on the contrary stepping back from the break point to find the source of the break.
+Going from the point where the code is surely correct step by step to the problem point (Bottom-Up debugging), or on the contrary stepping back from the break point to find the source of the break.
 Here browser development tools became handy.
 The most advanced one is Chrome DevTools.
 We can open Source Panel in it and set breakpoints in the code.
 The browser stops execution while reaching a breakpoint and shows a pane with actual variable scope and call stack.
 It also provides controls that one can use to “step-through” the code back and forth one line at a time.

-Insert image B04886_08-02-04.png
+Insert image B04886_08_01.png